jean-emmanuel/open-stage-control-midi/README.md

 The requirements for enabling MIDI support in Open Stage Control can hard to install, especially under Windows.
 This is an attempt to provide ready-to-use binaries that Open Stage Control can use without needing any thing else installed.

-Binaries are built using [pyinstaller](https://www.pyinstaller.org/), cross-compiling is done with [docker-pyinstaller](https://github.com/cdrx/docker-pyinstaller)
+Binaries are built using [pyinstaller](https://www.pyinstaller.org/), cross-compiling is done with Travis-CI.

 ## Supported platforms

-- Linux: 64bit, 32bit
-- Windows: 64bit, 32bit
+- Linux 64bit
+- Windows 64bit
+- OSX 64bit

 ## Usage